The Art of Accessorizing Your Home

 The art of accessorizing was first established by the ancient Greeks, who were the original experts in design, scale and proportion.

-If you're planning to sell your home, accessorizing is the last step of the home staging process.
+Accessorizing is the last step in the home staging process.

-Accessories should be used to enhance the style and architecture of your home design, tie a room together and enliven the space.
+Accessories should be used to enhance the style and architecture of your home design, tie a room together and enliven a space.

-The following decorating guidelines can be applied to a wide range of design aspects; from reorienting furniture, building vignettes or placing plants in your bedroom.
+The following decorating guidelines can be applied to a wide range of design aspects; from reorienting furniture, building vignettes, hanging artwork, and even creating focal points.

 The art of accessorizing by the Ancient Greeks

-Create a vignette from objects with features in common.Unify multiple art pieces with features in common; color, frames, theme, etc.
+Create a vignette from objects with features in common.Unify multiple art by features in common; color, frame, shape, theme, etc.

 • Successful accessorizing begins with some basic rules, plus a bit of instinct on your part.